 A: With good habits, airbrushes are not difficult to keep clean.
 To maintain the airbrush, flush it with the appropriate cleaning agent immediately following use.
 Medea Airbrush Cleaner for water based paints and paint thinner for oil based paints.
 Never immerse or soak an entire airbrush, as over-time this damages the internal O-rings.
 Follow up with Iwata Lube to regularly lube the main lever mechanism and needle.
 This will keep your airbrush running smoothly.

 Q: Does Iwata offer airbrush kits?

-A: Iwata offers a number of airbrush kits for those who want to pick up an airbrush and compressor pairing together with the ease a one-box option.
+A: Iwata offers a number of airbrush kits for those who want the ease a one-box option.
 Our IW120 kit is one of our most popular choices for those getting started with airbrushing.
 Explore our full selection of Iwata airbrush kits here.

 Q: What is the best model choice for airbrush makeup?

 A: In choosing the best airbrush for any use, whether airbrush makeup, watercolor painting or custom automotive, the most helpful approach is to think in terms of spray characteristic rather than specific applications.
 We offer 5 categories of airbrush excellence and those looking to apply makeup will find a great choice in nearly every category depending on the spray characteristics desired and the material being sprayed.
 For those looking for the best airbrush, we have created our one of a kind airbrush selector which will provide a personalized recommendation in just five questions.